 To provide a viable alternative to traditional phones, any VoIP solution needs call clarity.
 The packets of audio data are sometimes lost in transmission causing poor audio streams, which is called packet loss.
 There are several steps to take to improve call quality, but what if your calls aren’t being hampered by your internet connection or the loss of packets on your end?

 Freshcaller offers Voice Trace to evaluate unexplained slowdown, and customers have access to the feature for 15 days once it’s activated.
 Freshcaller requests three or more call samples with the date and time information from each and directly monitor new calls being made from your business With the gathered call data, Freshcaller locates the issue and will contact their carrier partners to determine how to improve quality.

 Freshcaller also utilizes its call quality feedback tool to rate the QoS every call made on the platform.
 A dropdown menu appears that helps the team narrow down what quality issues seemed to crop up when the quality of service is poor.
-Finally, Freshcaller has an entire online resource called the basic network sanity test and troubleshooting guide.
+Finally, Freshcaller has an entire online resource for basic VoIP network security troubleshooting guide.
 This helps businesses narrow down what’s wrong with their connection.

 The calling interface of Freshcaller isn’t going to win any awards for its sleek design – it’s made more for ease of use rather than aesthetics.
 The call log places the customer’s name and any identifying characteristics at the left side of the screen and provides deeper detail to the right.
 The structure follows a grid format, and it’s very easy to gather information at a glance.